 We owe our vet, Cindy Nowles, a deep depth of gratitude for removing the cancers and allowing our girls to continue to have healthy lives.

 Skin cancers are common in dogs, but there is no known genetic link to these types of skin cancer.

 For more information specific to Old Age, please visit the old age page under 'Our Girls'.

 This site contains information on our Labrador Retrievers.
 Our first was Koko who lived to be fifteen as did her daughter Kassey.
-Our clan now consists of Maggie and Hope.
+Our clan now consists of Maggie, Hope and Abbey.
 Visit the Photos to see lots of pictures of the Chocolate Clan and past litters.
 The site also contains some general information on Labrador Retrievers.
 Browse around and if you have any questions submit them to us in "Contact Us".